danielraffel/Switch/README.md

 6. Remove the file with your SSH shortcuts `~/.switch_ssh_config`
 7. Remove the directory with your shortcuts `~/.switch_shortcuts`
 8. In the event you exported your switch configs (and later re-imported them) you will have a timestamped backup directory `~/.switch_backup_*date*`

-## Note
-This script is specifically designed for managing Google Cloud configurations on macOS.
-It should be trivial to adapt to other platforms.
-Please ensure you have the necessary permissions to modify `/usr/local/bin` and other system directories.